 Based on solidity, hard work and defensive organisation, Iran have a group of attackers that have the potential to damage defences.
 23-year-old Sardar Azmoun was Iran’s top scorer in qualifiers and has already scored 22 international goals while Alireza Jahanbakhsh is flourishing at AZ Alkmaar with 14 goals and 10 assists so far this season.

 Iran’s strategy of being difficult to break down and relying on counter attacks could suit them against Spain and Portugal, but much will depend on how they perform in their opening match against Morocco.
 Anything can happen but it would be a huge upset if Iran managed to navigate their way out of Group B into the knockout phase.

-The 2016 European Champions are going through a phase of regeneration, particularly in central defence where 35-year-old Pepe and 36-year-old Bruno Alves could be first choice.
-The World Cup might come too soon for 20-year-old Rúben Dias with the other options José Fonte, Rolando and Luís Neto hardly inspiring choices.
+The 2016 European Champions are going through a phase of regeneration, particularly in central defence where 35-year-old Pepe and 34-year-old Jose Fonte could be first choice.
+Benfica's 20-year-old defender Rúben Dias has been selected alongside 36-year-old Bruno Alves.

 Manager Fernando Santos always has a plan however, and does have one of the most devastating weapons at his disposal in Cristiano Ronaldo.
 The 33-year-old is continually written off but comes back strong each time with phenomenal performances, goals and Ballon d'Or awards.
 Santos faces selection dilemmas with many of his stars from 2016 unfit and out of form.

 The likes Bruno Fernandes, Gelson Martins and Gonçalo Guedes could emerge from Russia as mainstays for Portugal over the next decade, but the World Cup could end up being a transition phase for the Seleção.
 Joao Mario and Bernardo Silva are important players for Portugal and Santos particularly likes the workrate of the unheralded Adrien Silva.